Breaking the Cycle: Overcoming OCD Compulsions

 I haven’t blogged solely about OCD for a while so I though it might be time.
 I have been avoiding writing this post ever since I started this blog, it’s a really tough topic for me to write about as I still struggle with it myself at times and there’s always a fear that it may trigger something.

-My first post on false memory OCD which I wrote over two years ago has been my most viewed post by a country mile and that just tells me how many people are struggling with this one.
-It is I believe one of the most isolating parts of OCD and one which I would predict people are most terrified to talk about.
-I wrote about it once with regards to my fears around driving and false memories/OCD thoughts that I might have hit/killed someone and not realised.
+I wrote about it once with regards to my fears around driving and the false memories/OCD thoughts that I might have hit/killed someone and not realised.
 Today I take it a step further and talk about another completely terrifying topic the fear/false memory that you may have interfered with a child.

-I would say thinking you are a murderer or a paedophile are probably two of the scariest and terrifying thoughts you could have.
+I would say thinking you are a murderer or a paedophile are probably two of the scariest and most terrifying thoughts you could have.

 OCD is very clever, because ultimately you know you haven’t done these things but because you cannot prove it 100% you spend hours obsessing over the fact you might have.
-You spend hours googling things and pretty much driving yourself insane going over the same situation again and again and again, slowly withdrawing from reality.
-You become irritable if distracted and are unable to function properly.
-You are scared to tell anyone, as who would have these horrible thoughts and be ‘normal’ (whatever that is), and so you become more and more isolated and alone.
+You spend hours googling things and pretty much driving yourself insane going over the same situation again and again and again, slowly withdrawing from reality as OCD takes up all your mental energy.

 This part of Pure O and false memory OCD has made me think I’m the worst human alive and so scared to speak to others through fear of being judged that at times I have thought the only way out or release would be ending my life.

-Pure O intrusive thoughts have made me too scared to give my niece a hug when I read her a story, scared to take my nephew to the bathroom and at times scared to bath my own children through fear that I might do something inappropriate.
+Pure O intrusive thoughts have made me too scared to give my niece a hug when I read her a story, scared to take my nephew to the bathroom and at times scared to bath or hug my own children through fear that I might do something inappropriate.

 All this I am sad to say in the past has led me to withdraw from seeing my family and friends and made me feel like the only way out is ending my own life.
 The thought that I could harm some of the people in this world who I love the most has been completely horrifying and probably the worst part of my OCD over the years, hence why it’s taken me so long to write about it.